 The Economic “She-Cession” and a Plan for Recovery – Economic repercussions from the pandemic have disproportionately affected women in the workforce: we need new solutions that all sectors can embrace.
 Speakers: Cordell Carter II, Jessica Palm, Victoria DeFrancesco Soto, Molly Weaver

-Mental Health Refresh – It’s been said Mental health is the “Fourth Wave” of COVID.
+Mental Health Refresh, presented by Blue Cross Blue Shield Kansas City – It’s been said mental health is the “fourth wave” of COVID.
 Is the mental health system prepared and what are the opportunities for improvements to address this critical need?
 Speakers: Mitchell Douglass, M.D., Lauren Lucht, Elizabeth Muenks, Ph.D., David Oliver

 The Wealth Gap: Increasing Financial Access for All Communities – When communities lack financial access, it hinders positive economic growth.
 Disparities in financial literacy, banking efficacy, wealth building, local investment and the obstacles around access will be discussed.
-We’ll dig into Kansas City regional wealth data as well as national trends.
-How can all sectors embrace the importance of improving these conditions for all?
-Speakers: Ruben Alonso, Gwen Grant, David Warm
+We’ll dig into national trends, Kansas City regional wealth data especially around the racial wealth gap.
+How can all sectors embrace the importance of improving these conditions for positive change?
+Speakers: Ruben Alonso III, Gwen Grant, David Warm

 The Digital Divide: A Grade Apart – Technology paradoxically connects and divides in the education world.
 Now, more than ever, the disparities of access among communities are starkly emphasized.
 Where are we and how far do we have to go?
 Speakers: Katie Boody, Carrie Coogan, Ina Montgomery, Rick Usher